CorpHousing Group Inc. Announc - GuruFocus.com

 MIAMI, FL, Aug.
-12, 2022 (GLOBE NEWSWIRE) -- CorpHousing Group Inc. (“CorpHousing” or the “Company”) ( CHG), a company engaged in the short-term rental of hotel units to guests across major metropolitan cities in the United States, today announced the pricing of its initial public offering of 3,375,000 shares of its common stock at a public offering price of $4.00 per share, for gross proceeds of approximately $13.5 million, before deducting underwriting discounts and offering expenses.
+16, 2022 (GLOBE NEWSWIRE) -- CorpHousing Group Inc. (“CorpHousing” or the “Company”) ( CHG), an American company engaged in acquiring entire portfolios of rooms in hotels in major metropolitan cities, through a unique long-term lease, asset-light model, then leveraging advanced technology through dozens of global sales and distribution channels, i.e., on-line travel agents, to rent the rooms, today announced the closing of its previously announced initial public offering of 3,375,000 shares of its common stock at a public offering price of $4.00 per share, for gross proceeds of approximately $13.5 million, before deducting underwriting discounts and offering expenses.
 In addition, CorpHousing has granted the underwriters a 45-day option to purchase up to an additional 506,250 shares of common stock to cover over-allotments at the initial public offering price, less the underwriting discount.

-The shares of common stock are expected to begin trading on The Nasdaq Capital Market on August 12, 2022, under the symbol “CHG”.
-The offering is expected to close on August 16, 2022, subject to satisfaction of customary closing conditions.
+The shares of common stock began trading on The Nasdaq Capital Market on August 12, 2022, under the symbol “CHG”.

-Maxim Group LLC is acting as the lead book-running manager in connection with the offering and Joseph Gunnar & Co. is acting as joint book-running manager for the offering.
+Maxim Group LLC acted as the lead book-running manager in connection with the offering and Joseph Gunnar & Co. acted as joint book-running manager for the offering.

 A registration statement on Form S-1 (File No. 333-262114) was filed with the Securities and Exchange Commission (“SEC”), which became effective on August 11, 2022.
-A final prospectus relating to the offering will be filed with the SEC and will be available on the SEC's website at http://www.sec.gov.
-The offering is being made only by means of a prospectus forming part of the effective registration statement.
-Electronic copies of the prospectus relating to this offering, when available, may be obtained from Maxim Group LLC, 300 Park Avenue, 16th Floor, New York, New York 10022, at (212) 895-3745.
+A final prospectus relating to the offering was filed with the SEC and is available on the SEC's website at http://www.sec.gov.
+The offering was made only by means of a prospectus forming part of the effective registration statement.
+Electronic copies of the prospectus relating to this offering may be obtained from Maxim Group LLC, 300 Park Avenue, 16th Floor, New York, New York 10022, at (212) 895-3745.
 Before investing in this offering, interested parties should read in its entirety the registration statement that the Company has filed with the SEC, which provides additional information about the Company and this offering.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.